temporalio/documentation/docs-src/dev-guide/sdk-features.md

 | --------------------------------- | --- | ---- | ---------- | ------ | ---- | --- |
 | [Health service](#health-service) | Yes | Yes  | Yes        | Yes    | Yes  | No  |

-A health service in the context of Temporal is a component responsible for checking the health of the frontend service [1].
+A health service in the context of Temporal is a component responsible for checking the health of the Frontend Service.
-It ensures the proper functioning of the cluster by returning a list of cluster metrics [1].
+It ensures the proper functioning of the Cluster by returning a list of cluster metrics.
-The health checks for the Temporal cluster can be set up using TCP or gRPC on port 7233 [5].
+The health checks for the Temporal Cluster can be set up using TCP or gRPC on port 7233.
-The matching service is responsible for hosting user-facing Task Queues [3], while the history service persists Workflow execution state [4].
+The Matching Service is responsible for hosting user-facing Task Queues, while the History Service persists Workflow Execution state.
 The Worker service performs background processing for replication queue and system Workflows [2].

 ## Heartbeats